syncfusion-content/wpf-docs/wpf/SfRadialMenu/Appearance-and-Styling.md

 ##RimInactiveBrush

-`RimInactiveBrush` property used to fill the expander rim item background when the corresponding menuitem doesn’t have sub items.
+`RimInactiveBrush` property used to fill the expander rim item background when the corresponding menu item doesn’t have sub items.

 {%highlight xaml%}